WHISTLE COMMAND SOUNDS AND 'HOW TO USE A SHEEPDOG WHISTLE'

-2. Place the whistle in the mouth so that the tab/open slot is to the front and the closed end is against NOT ON the tongue.
+2. Place the whistle in the mouth so that the tab/open slot is to the front and the closed end is tight against (NOT ON) the tongue.
 Do not block either of the top or bottom holes.
 It is the air going through the hole on top and bottom of the whistle and out the slot at the front that creates the noise.

 3. Seal the edges of the whistle gently with your lips (but do not block the slot) so the air can only pass through the whistle and out the slot.
 Your tongue is active in pushing the whistle to the right position so your lips just fall around the edge.
 The whistle does not sit flat on the tongue (that would block the bottom hole).
 Your tongue falls down below the whistle so the air can circulate.

 4. Now breathe from your chest through the whistle.
-If you're sure the whistle is positioned correctly air can flow through it and out the slot at the front just relax and breathe.
+If you're sure the whistle is positioned correctly so air can flow through it and out the slot at the front, just relax and breathe from your chest.